large-fire

 Chemical Meteorology (CHEMET) service

-The Met Office’s CHEMET service is used to track the dispersion of a chemical release.
+The Met Office’s CHEMET service is used to predict the likely dispersion track of a chemical or aerosol release in the atmosphere.

-In the event of an incident involving hazardous chemicals, local Fire and Police services will contact the Met Office Environment Monitoring and Response Centre (EMARC).
-Typical scenarios could be a chemical spillage, a fire at a chemical plant or oil refinery, or a road traffic accident in which a hazardous substance has either escaped or ignited.
-For small-scale events, EMARC produces meteorological guidance and a plume prediction with its chemical meteorology (CHEMET) service.
+In the event of an incident involving a large fire or release of hazardous chemicals into the atmosphere, local Fire and Police services can contact the Met Office Environment Monitoring and Response Centre (EMARC) for support.
+Typical scenarios could be a recycling plant fire, chemical spillage or release, a fire at an industrial plant or oil depot, or a road traffic accident in which a hazardous substance has either escaped or ignited.
+EMARC produces meteorological guidance and a plume prediction with its chemical meteorology (CHEMET) service, used for advising where the hazardous aerosol is likely to affect on a local OS map.
 For larger release events, such as the Buncefield Oil Depot fire, more-sophisticated plume modelling techniques are utilised.

 What does the CHEMET service provide?

 Telephone advice is available on demand to give a simple short-range prediction of the anticipated behaviour of the plume.
 Within 20 minutes, the formal forecast and plume map will be sent by email.
-The CHEMET will also be made available to view on Hazard Manager and through a GIS Web Map Service.
-To register for GIS access, please contact us.
+The CHEMET will also be made available to view on Hazard Manager.

 CHEMET consists of three elements: